-Rogers’ concepts provide a worldview from which nurses may derive theories and hypotheses and propose relationships specific to different situations.
+Martha Rogers’ concepts provide a worldview from which nurses may derive theories and hypotheses and propose relationships specific to different situations.

-Rogers’ theory is not directly testable due to lack of concrete hypotheses, but it is testable in principle.
+Rogers’ theory is not directly testable due to a lack of concrete hypotheses, but it is testable in principle.

-Rogers’ model does not define particular hypotheses or theories for it is an abstract, unified and highly derived framework.
+Rogers’ model does not define particular hypotheses or theories, for it is an abstract, unified, and highly derived framework.